-Exams taken at any time other than your regularly scheduled class times (early or late) are in essay only format.
+Exams taken at any time other than your regularly scheduled exam times are in essay only format.
 Ten (10) essay questions will cover the same material as the exam.
 Contact your instructor to set up a time and place for an essay exam.